Osussist/.github/profile/README.md

-Here is an improved version of the README.md for the Osussist/.github repository, including details about the repositories within the organization:

 # Osussist

 The best (and only) free tool that provides real-time aim assistance, tap assistance, and ban bypassing for the rhythm game osu.
 It is fully undetectable by the osu anti-cheat and open-source, so you can see how it works and even make it better if you want.